TheBi11iona1re/Study-App/README.md

 ### AI Integration

 1. **Generate Flashcards**: Use the AI feature to automatically create flashcards based on your study notes.
-(HOWEVER GENERATING FLASHCARDS OVERWRITES THE DOCUMENT)
+(HOWEVER GENERATING FLASHCARDS OVERWRITES THE DOCUMENT) you can stop this by just deleting the extra document cards it makes when you make ai flashcards this is a bug
 2. **Generate Study Content**: Enter a prompt and let the AI generate relevant study material.

 ### Logging Out